 In addition, the smaller gradients and longer gradient pulses needed to perform QSI on a clinical scanner have the effect of narrowing the dPDF produced by q-space analysis, possibly leading to an under-estimate of the FWHM.
 It has been proposed that these should be considered as apparent values (Assaf et al., 2005; Farrell et al., 2008).
 Therefore direct comparison with previously published studies should be made with care, and only after taking into account differences in gradient settings.

+It was beyond the scope of the current study to establish whether the QSI indices used in this study are more sensitive to spinal microstructural changes, than the more established DTI-derived indices such as fractional anisotropy (FA), radial (RD) and axial (AD) diffusivity.
+An attempt to address this question has been made in the past.
+In 2002, Assaf et al examined 13 patients with MS using DTI and q-space imaging and demonstrated greater sensitivity of q-space metrics at detecting abnormalities in the normal appearing white matter and lesional brain tissue compared with FA (Assaf et al., 2002).
+This finding was reproduced in a later study from the same group in 2005 (Assaf et al., 2005), when they also showed that q-space displacement values correlated strongly to NAA/Cr ratios suggesting they are highly specific for axonal loss.

 A future longitudinal extension of the current study will investigate whether QSI and MRS measures are predictive of disability and cord atrophy at 1 year and 3 years.
+We will also examine whether the predictive accuracy can be improved by combing metabolic and structural metrics into a parametric model.
 Application of these new imaging techniques to patients with other MS subtypes is also required.
 This information may help to stratify patients for treatments and clinical trials on the basis of their spinal cord pathology and predicted clinical course.
-Further work is still needed to assess how closely longitudinal changes in imaging measures reflect clinical change in order to validate the use of these advanced spinal cord imaging protocols to provide potential imaging biomarkers for future clinical trials of neuroprotective agents.
+Further work is still needed to establish the relationship between QSI derived indices from the lateral columns and lateralised disability and to assess how closely longitudinal changes in imaging measures reflect clinical change in order to validate the use of these advanced spinal cord imaging protocols to provide potential imaging biomarkers for future clinical trials of neuroprotective agents.

 References